 Some causes of cerebral palsy are preventable, meaning a doctor responsible for prenatal or delivery care may have caused—or failed to prevent—a case of cerebral palsy that could have been avoided.

-A Grand Prairie cerebral palsy lawyer from the Birth Injury Lawyers Group may be able to pursue compensation on your behalf in settlement negotiations or a medical malpractice lawsuit.
+A Dallas cerebral palsy lawyer from the Birth Injury Lawyers Group may be able to pursue compensation on your behalf in settlement negotiations or a medical malpractice lawsuit.

 For a free legal consultation with Grand Prairie Cerebral Palsy lawyer, call 1-800-222-9529